-There are a number of important steps involved in the creation and execution of trials which are all in place to ensure studies can be conducted and are safe for participating patients.
+There are a several important steps involved in creating and executing trials which are in place to ensure studies can be conducted and are safe for participating patients.

-By supporting these unique trials, you are helping to contribute to advances in treatment and change the lives of cancer patients today and tomorrow.
+By supporting these unique trials, you are helping to contribute to advances in treatment and change the lives of cancer patients today and into the future.

 What is an Investigator Initiated Trial?

-Investigator Initiated Trials (IITs) are clinical studies initiated and managed by an independent investigator or non-commercial sponsor.
-For trials sponsored by ICF, the investigator is usually a clinician, e.g. doctor, allied health professionals.
-They are responsible for developing the aim of the trial, protocol and conducting the trial according to all applicable ethical and regulatory requirements.
+Investigator Initiated Trials (IITs) are clinical studies led by an independent researcher or non-commercial sponsor.
+For trials sponsored by ICF, the investigator is usually a clinician, such as a doctor or allied health professional.
+Their role involves developing the aim of the trial, protocol and conducting the trial according to all applicable ethical and regulatory guidelines.

 Why are IITs important?

-As with all clinical trials, IITs play an important role in advancing medicine.
-They have the ability to discover new types of treatments and techniques to better treat diseases, gain a better understanding of a disease and its side effects, as well as find new ways to detect and diagnose medical conditions.
-As these trials are not sponsored by large pharmaceutical companies they can be costly and often require ongoing resources to support the research teams and patients.
-Generous fundraising and community support is vital to enable researchers to conduct these important trials which provide hope and opportunities for thousands of cancer patients.
+IITs, like all clinical trials, are crucial in advancing medicine.
+They contribute to the discovery of innovative treatments, improved understanding of diseases, and the development of better ways to detect and diagnose medical conditions.
+Since these trials are not sponsored by large pharmaceutical companies.
+They can be costly and rely on ongoing resources to support the research teams and patients.
+Generous fundraising and community support are vital to enable researchers to conduct these important trials which offer hope and opportunities for thousands of cancer patients.

 Who we are

-Icon Cancer Foundation is made up of passionate individuals who are dedicated to changing the lives of cancer patients and their families through improving access to cancer clinical trials and research.
+Icon Cancer Foundation is made up of passionate people who are dedicated to changing the lives of cancer patients and their families through improving access to cancer clinical trials and research.

 Our fundraising aims to improve patient outcomes by providing support for patients on clinical trials who may have otherwise not been able to participate.